Units, zero-divisors and idempotents in rings graded by torsion-free groups: Gradings by quotient groups

-In this section we will show that Problem~\ref{prob:KapSTR} can be approached by considering gradations by quotient groups (see Proposition~\ref{prop:quotientGN}).
-For $G$-crossed products we obtain a more explicit connection (see Proposition~\ref{prop:GcrossedHomUnits}) and as an application we generalize a result of Bovdi for a special class of solvable groups (see Theorem~\ref{thm:SpecialSolvable}).
+In this section we will show that Problem~\ref{prob:KapSTR} can be approached by considering gradings by quotient groups (see Proposition~\ref{prop:quotientGN}).
+For $G$-crossed products we obtain a more explicit connection (see Proposition~\ref{prop:GcrossedHomUnits}) and as an application we generalize a result of A. A. Bovdi for a special class of solvable groups (see Theorem~\ref{thm:SpecialSolvable}).

 \begin{remark} Let $G$ be a group and let $R$ be a $G$-graded ring.
 If $N$ is a normal subgroup of $G$, then $R$ may be viewed as a $G/N$-graded ring.
 Indeed, by writing